micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-And taking with Him Peter and the two sons of Zebedee, He began to [^j]show grief _and_ distress of mind and was [^k]deeply depressed.
+And taking with Him Peter and the two sons of Zebedee, He began to show grief _and_ distress of mind and was deeply depressed.